mlissner/michaeljaylissner.com/content/becoming-a-non-profit.md

 So, what's this process look like?

 Well, there are really only two forms that you need to worry about.
 The first is the [IRS-1023][irs-1023] and the second is the [checklist for the IRS-1023][irs-checklist].
 That should tell you something about the process you're about to engage in: There's a form for the form.
 Oh, and that's not all, there's a [web form][irs-get-forms-form] for the form for the form.
 Also, the IRS-1023 is an *interactive* PDF with parts that appear and disappear as you complete it.
-Also it crashes sometimes, can only be opened in Adobe Reader and there are three versions of the form and two different revisions.
+Also it crashes sometimes (save often!), can only be opened in Adobe Reader and there are three versions of the form and two different revisions.
 Dizzy yet?

 Let's see if I can simplify this at all:

 1. The IRS-1023 from December 2013 is currently the main form you want  -- it's long and has a lot of questions.
 It is available in three forms: Interactive (recommended), Regular (no interactive stuff), and Accessible (even less interactive stuff?).
 You only seem to be able to get this form if you answer [a bunch of questions aimed at prepping you for the process][irs-1023].
-Even then it gives you a zip containing the form, sigh.
+Even then it gives you a zip containing the form, sigh.[^1]
 1. The 1023 checklist *must* be included in your submission as a table of contents of sorts.
 The [newest one I've found][irs-checklist] is from June 2006.
 1. There are copious resources online to help you complete these forms.
 The ones we used were [form1023.org][f1023-org], the [IRS's own documentation][irs-instructs], and the IRS's [FAQ for the form][irs-faq].